-You can apply for a grant at any time.
+You may apply for a grant at any time.
 Our Trustees meet four times a year but procedures exist to give approvals between meeting dates if necessary.

-We do not publish the dates of Trustees' meetings.
+We do not publish dates of our Trustees meetings.

 We will send you an acknowledgement letter within 10 working days following receipt of your application at our office.
 If your application is in an unacceptable form, is ineligible or of a low priority we will advise you of this in this letter.

 We will assess all acceptable applications and may contact you for further information and/or to make a personal visit.

 Individuals are required to use the application form contained on this site or alternatively contact the grants team for a hard copy - see "Contact Us" for details.